jemcox/brookesbooks/_posts/2020-09-30-battle-of-the-bookshops.md

 ![](../uploads/waterstones_com_logo.png)

-Like Barnes & Noble, Waterstones is named after its founder Time Waterstone but unlike its US equivilant it was only founded 38 years ago.
+Like Barnes & Noble, Waterstones is named after its founder Time Waterstone but unlike its US equivilant it was only founded 38 years ago and is represented by far fewer stores.